pandaandotter/Lane_Detection/README.md

 <h1>Results<h1>

-I'm very proud to announce I was able to fit:
+I'm very proud to announce I was able to fit these models on the pico:
 - U-net 40*40
 -
 - Hough transform based code on the